-Currently Kaziranga NP is having 2401 rhinos, Rajiv Gandhi Orang NP is having 100 rhinos and Pabitora WLS is having 93 rhinos as estimated by Forest Department OF Assam.
-The Manas National Park in Assam is having about 30 rhinos at present.
+The conservation Greater One Horned (GoH) Rhino in Assam has been regarded as the epitome of conservation movement in Assam.
+The IUCN has listed the GoH rhino as Vulnerable species in its Red Lists of Threatened Animals.
+In Assam, currently Kaziranga NP is having 2401 rhinos, Rajiv Gandhi Orang NP is having 100 rhinos and Pabitora WLS is having 93 rhinos as estimated by Forest Department OF Assam.
+The Manas National Park in Assam is currently having about 28 rhinos.

-One of the salient projects that Aaranyak has taken in association with the UK based The David Shepherd Wildlife Foundation (DSWF) is to assist Rhino bearing areas in Assam to strengthen rhino conservation in the field sites.
-Over 300 wireless equipments were sponsored over the years to enhance wireless communication network within the rhino bearing areas in Assam including Kaziranga NP and Orang NP.
+To assist rhino conservation in Assam, Aaranyak partnered with UK based The David Shepherd Wildlife Foundation (DSWF) to strengthen rhino conservation in the field sites.
+Over 300 wireless equipment were sponsored over the years to enhance wireless communication network within the rhino bearing areas in Assam including Kaziranga NP and Orang NP.
 It has also provided two well-equipped anti-poaching boats to Kaziranga NP, vehicles, motor-cycles to the forest department in order to gear up rhino protection measures.
 Two anti-poaching floating boat camps were sponsored by Aaranyak and The DSWF to enhance vigilance in river Brahmaputra along the northern part of Kaziranga NP.
 The first boat camp was funded by the BBC Wildlife Fund while the second boat camp was funded by David Back representing London Property Industry through DSWF and Aaranyak.